 S: They come into God's activity at a certain point - when the necessary bodies have been created.
 This point or limit is what we experience on Earth when we meet the biological system that is built up on the Earth's surface by innumerable species, as a closed, living order managed by needs.
 This system culminates in the human species.
-This living order managed by needs is a continuation of the seemingly needless, that is, seemingly meaningless, mechanical order of the whole creation, which is generally interpreted as being ruled by physical powers rather than by a need.
+This living order managed by needs is a continuation of the need-driven, but seemingly needless - that is, seemingly meaningless - mechanical order of the whole creation, which is generally interpreted as being ruled by physical powers rather than by a need.

 P: Are the powers generally interpreted as physical powers because generally people don't see the need and purpose behind them?

 S: Yes.
 In my view, the whole of creation is ruled basically by the need of consciousness, which is the need for understanding and love.
 All human activities, too, are ruled basically by the same need.

 P: Even if we can be confused about this?

 Matilda [Matilda Leyser participated in parts of this Dialogue and Dialogue 3]: I want to be clearer about the difference between your view and these other views that say the universe is alive.
 In your view does something that is alive have to be conscious?